 Our Young Vinnies meet weekly and plans a year-long program of fund-raising and advocacy events including Project Compassion, the Vinnies’ Easter, Winter and Christmas Appeals, Australia’s Biggest Morning Tea and the 40 Hour Famine.
 The College is also involved in advocacy campaigns such as the successful Jump Up for the Kids in Detention campaign which involved our whole school joining others around Australia in jumping together to raise awareness of the plight of refugee children and their families being held indefinitely in immigration detention.

-Every year Loyola participates in the Relay for Life to raise money for cancer research.
-The Winter Sleep- outs give many students a chance to experience what it would be like to be homeless.
+The Winter Sleep-outs give many students a chance to experience what it would be like to be homeless.
 Similarly the Cage brings together students from the three Ignatian schools in Victoria to spend 24 hours sleeping rough without food or drink.

 During Activities Week our entire Year 11 cohort volunteer for a week of Christian Service at a range of agencies that cover aged care, welfare, disabilities and the environment.
 Students are able to experience the many needs within our community and how agencies respond to them on a daily basis.
 Students continue their service for another 10 hours over the year, building on the relationship they develop with the agency they have been assigned or an alternative experience.